signalfx/signalfx-agent/deployments/splunk/README.md

 # SignalFx agent Splunk Docker-compose example

-This example showcases how the agent works with Splunk Enterprise.
+This example showcases how the agent works with Splunk Enterprise and an existing Prometheus deployment.

 The example runs as a Docker Compose deployment.
 The agent can be configured to send various metrics to Splunk Enterprise.